-For more than a decade, state funding for higher education in Pennsylvania, as in other states, has lagged behind escalating costs of providing high quality education at an affordable cost.
-Thus, public institutions have had to join their private counterparts in seeking additional support from government agencies, alumni, corporations, foundations and friends- support for special projects and to help meet operating and capital needs.
+For more than a decade, state funding for higher education in Pennsylvania, as in other states, has failed to keep pace with the escalating costs of providing high quality education at an affordable cost.
+Thus, public institutions have had to join their private counterparts in seeking additional support from government agencies, alumni, corporations, foundations and friends-support for special projects and to help meet operating and capital needs.

 From the outset, the Board of Governors recognized this as imperative and encourages System universities to establish active development programs.
-At the Board's direction, a separately incorporated Pennsylvania State System of Higher Education Foundation was established to serve as the System's development arm for donors who want to give to system level or multi-university activities.

-At the university level, most of the universities have separately incorporated foundations established for the benefit of the institution.
+At the Board's direction, a separately incorporated Pennsylvania State System of Higher Education Foundation was established to serve as the System's development arm, serving the universities directly and indirectly.
+Most of the universities also have separately incorporated funds or foundations established for the benefit of the institution.
 The universities also have initiated or strengthened their development programs, which might include a new emphasis on grant writing, annual fund-raising campaigns, capital campaigns and planned giving or endowment building programs.
 At both the System and university level, advancement is closely linked to economic development and public service outreach initiatives.